yabadabu/viscoelastic_cpu/README.md

 And in our case num_cells_mask = 64K - 1, so 0xffff

-For each cell, we are going to store the following information: (u32 = unsigned int of 32 bits)
+For each cell, we are going to store the following information: (u32 = unsigned int of 32 bits, and Int3 stores x3 ints)

 	struct CellInfo {
 	  u32  tag = 0;
 	  u32  count;		// Keep track of the number of particles associated to this cell in this frame Int3 coords;		// Current coords associated to this cell u32  base = 0;
 	};

 The tag is going to be an integer we will increase on each iteration of the simulation and allows us to recognize if the cell has been used in this frame or not.